-- a.
-This would mean we could end up gaining certain liberties by losing certain liberties for what may seem better in the current situation47 - b.
-This would also mean that he is saying the opposite of those I just quoted48 - 2.
+- 1. Bentham would argue that liberty can only be obtained through the legal system. - a.
+This would mean we could end up gaining certain liberties by losing certain liberties for what may seem better in the current situation - b.
+This would also mean that he is saying the opposite of those I just quoted - 2.
 Bentham would be in support of treating people as means if it can make the current situation better so he would be a utilitarian at the end.